Contents

 Do they speak English in Sweden?

-What language do they speak in Gothenburg?
+What language is spoken in Gothenburg?

 To keep up with our travels, please subscribe to our mailing list.
 We won’t spam you; we’ll only contact you with exciting news and new stuff!
 Enter your email in the box below and hit subscribe!